splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 Component limitations
 ------------------------------------------------------------

-While the Collector itself doesn't have explicit limits, certain :ref:`OTel components <otel-components>` do.
+While the Collector itself doesn't define limits, some :ref:`OTel components <otel-components>` do.

 For instance, if you're using the :ref:`splunk-hec-exporter`, the following default limits (among other) apply: